dojo/docs/dojox/charting.rst

 |                                   |All chart's axes (and, by extension, plots) will be affected)                                                  |
 +-----------------------------------+---------------------------------------------------------------------------------------------------------------+

-Both methods on Chart perform sanity checks, and won't allow you to scroll outside of axis’ boundaries, or zoom out too far.
+Both methods on Chart perform sanity checks, and won't allow you to scroll outside of axis' boundaries, or zoom out too far.
 Starting with Dojo Toolkit 1.7 you can also zoom and pan using mouse and touch gestures, see Actions & Animated Effects section.

 Actions & Animated Effects
 ==========================